 Hardened Metal Mirrors

-Some industrial mirrors need more than reflectivity and laser damage threshold.
-For example surface hardness, chemical resistance and magnetic properties might be important.
+There are many industries where the demands on an optical mirror are more than reflectivity and laser damage threshold.
+For example, surface hardness, chemical resistance and magnetic properties might be important.

 We have had several requests for more unusual materials.
-We have made square mirrors from EN31 (a tool steel hardened to Rockwell 60-64) and we’ve produced mirrors from the more exotic Titanium (Grade 5) which is widely used in the aerospace and medical industries, and Densimet 185 Tungsten Carbide
+We have made square mirrors from EN31 (a tool steel hardened to Rockwell 60-64) and we’ve produced mirrors from the more exotic titanium (Grade 5) which is widely used in the aerospace and medical industries.

-The absence of ferromagnetism in Brass can be useful, and it's corrosion resistance means it finds uses in steam and boiler equipment.
+The absence of ferromagnetism can be useful and its corrosion resistance means it finds uses in water, steam and boiler equipment.
 It’s a popular metal in scientific instruments, as it will not spark.